Rickrolling

-The rickroll (Note: Also written as rick-roll or Rick Roll, used as a noun or verb) is an Internet meme and prank involving the unexpected appearance of the music video to the 1987 hit song "Never Gonna Give You Up", performed by English singer Rick Astley.
-The aforementioned video has over 1.6 billion views on YouTube.
-The meme is a type of bait and switch, usually using a disguised hyperlink that leads to the music video.
-When someone clicks on a seemingly unrelated link, the site with the music video loads instead of what was expected, and they have been "Rickrolled".
-The meme has also extended to using the song's lyrics, or singing it, in unexpected contexts.
+Rickrolling (Note: Also written as rick-roll or Rick Roll, used as a noun or verb) is an Internet meme and prank involving the unexpected appearance of the music video for the 1987 hit song "Never Gonna Give You Up", performed by the English singer Rick Astley.
+The meme is a type of bait and switch and commonly uses a disguised hyperlink that leads to the music video instead of what was expected.
+The meme has also extended to using the song's lyrics in unexpected contexts or singing it during public events.
+After the origin of the meme in 2007 and the height of its popularity in 2008, rickrolling has become a very long-lived meme.
+Astley has seen his performance career revitalised by the meme's popularity.